ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 ⚠ The `cfgWrite` command is required before animations upload.

 The first image is used as a reference and is in the same format as a 4bpp image, a full-frame with all data saved
-HeatShrink can be used to reduce the data transfered via BLE.
-It's the same methode shown in this [section](#SavingimagewithHeatshrikcompression)
+HeatShrink can be used to reduce the data transferred via BLE.
+It's the same method shown in this [section](#SavingimagewithHeatshrikcompression)

 Data of the following frames is the difference between the previous and the current frame.